 Funding and Financial Aid

 With the exception of students who have received scholarship support from another institution (such as an independent funding agency or their employer), it is our policy to provide financial support to all admitted students.
-Aid for a student’s first year typically varies between an 80% tuition waiver and a fellowship that provides a full tuition waiver plus an annual stipend of $22,000.
+Aid for a student’s first year provides a full tuition waiver and an annual stipend of $28,500.
+This stipend is likely to increase yearly, depending upon availability of university funds.
 Though attrition during the first year of the program is very low, it is still very challenging and, for that reason, we feel it is essential that students are able to devote almost all of their energies to their studies.
 It is for this reason that most financial aid during a student’s first year comes with no duties and for those financial aid packages that do come with duties, we limit it to one semester of light grading with no teaching responsibilities.
 Students who are performing satisfactorily can expect to receive a Departmental Fellowship during years 2, 3, 4 and 5.
 This involves being a teaching or research assistant.

 The department has several types of fellowships:

 - T. Rowe Price Fellowship – Full-tuition waiver, the annual stipend, and an additional $2,000 per year in years 1-3.

 - Departmental Fellowship – Full-tuition waiver plus an annual stipend of $28,500.

 - Carl Christ Fellowship – In 1989, the department established the Carl Christ Fellowship fund to honor one of its faculty members for his distinguished service and achievements.
 The proceeds of the fund are used to support outstanding graduate students at the dissertation stage of their research.